vlexaega/hw4-webApi-codeQuiz/README.md

 ## Description

-The purpose of this repo is to create timed coding quiz with multiple choice questions.
+The purpose of this repo is to create a timed Javascript quiz with multiple choice questions.
 ## Installation

 This repo is publicly accessible.
 Installation can be achieved by the following processes: